 For state by state information in the United States and for other countries:

 Do I need a lawyer to prepare an advance directive?

-State laws vary.
-To maximize the enforceability of your advance directive, you should consult with an attorney.
+Laws vary in each area.
+To maximize the ability of your advance directive to be enforced, you should consult with an attorney.
 The best approach is to have both a lawyer and a doctor sign your advanced directive, thereby verifying your competence at the time it was signed.

 Who should have a copy of my advance directive?